TreeHouse Foods Inc at Barclays Global Consumer Staples Conferen

 Andrew Lazar - Barclays Bank PLC, Research Division - MD & Senior Research Analyst

-Good afternoon, everybody, and welcome back to our discussion with TreeHouse Foods.
-Joining us today from the company are President and CEO, Steve Oakland; and CFO, Bill Kelley.
-Welcome, gentlemen, and thanks for being with us today.
+So welcome back, everybody, to our fireside chat with TreeHouse Foods.
+With me today are CEO, Steve Oakland; CFO, Pat O'Donnell.
+Welcome, gentlemen, and it's great to be back with you (inaudible).

-Steven T. Oakland - TreeHouse Foods, Inc. - President, CEO & Director
+Steven T. Oakland - TreeHouse Foods, Inc. - President, CEO & Chairman

 Andrew Lazar - Barclays Bank PLC, Research Division - MD & Senior Research Analyst